isc-projects/kea/doc/sphinx/arm/hooks.rst

 client identifiers sent by the new device and the old device causes the server to refuse this new allocation until the old lease expires.
-A manifestation of this problem is dependent on the specific expression used as the flexible identifier and is likely to appear if only options and other parameters are used that identify where the device is connected (e.g. circuit-id), rather than the device identification itself (e.g.
+A manifestation of this problem is dependent on the specific expression used as the flexible identifier, and is likely to appear if only options and other parameters are used that identify where the device is connected (e.g. circuit-id), rather than the device identification itself (e.g.
 MAC address).

-The flex-id library offers a way to overcome the problem with lease conflicts by dynamically replacing the client identifier (or DUID in DHCPv6) with a value derived from the flexible identifier.
+The ``flex-id`` library offers a way to overcome the problem with lease conflicts by dynamically replacing the client identifier (or DUID in DHCPv6) with a value derived from the flexible identifier.
 The server processes the client's query as if the flexible identifier were sent in the client identifier (or DUID) option.
-This guarantees that a returning client (for which the same flexible identifier is evaluated) will be assigned the same lease despite the client identifier and/or MAC address change.
+This guarantees that a returning client (for which the same flexible identifier is evaluated) will be assigned the same lease, despite the client identifier and/or MAC address change.

 The following is a stub configuration that enables this behavior: